-Course Descriptions
+Course Listings

-*Learner outcomes are examples, and can vary with each offering.
+*Learning outcomes are examples, and can vary with each offering.

-This course comprises the research thesis component of the MMS degree.
+This course comprises the research thesis component of the MMS thesis-based degree.
 The thesis will be written in either the traditional approach utilizing individual chapters or the more progressive approach as an expanded manuscript.
 The approach, which is taken, is decided by the student’s thesis committee and takes into consideration the area of research interests.
 It is expected that each student will enroll concurrently in this course each semester that they are in the program either as a full time or part time student.
 Once the thesis is completed and successfully defended, then the total course credit of 9 will be awarded.

-Learner Outcomes:
+Learning Outcomes:

 - Formulate a novel research question.